pbmacsodak/Ox-U/README.md

         -   Clear up DMV issues, obtain driver\'s license.
         -   Address family/parenting issues
         -   Personal deliverance

+    - Individuals new to ICA will be allowed **3 months** (subject to change) to settle in to the routine.
+At that time, they will be expected to start working through [certain requirements](Docs/Newbie.md) which are part of their daily personal time.

 -   **Internships** -- will be used to put into practice the acts of serving and for students to gain experience by applying what they